-Leg kicks can slow down your opponent and wear him off slowly with each consecutive round.
-It may not look like this at the beginning of the fight but the accumulated leg injuries will take its toll in the later rounds.
+Leg kicks can slow down your opponent and slow him down in the ring.
+It may not look like it at the beginning of the fight, yet the accumulated leg injuries will take its toll in the later rounds.

 If you still have doubts about the effectiveness of a leg kick you should watch this classic fight between American kickboxing champion and professional Muay Thai fighter.

-Check out more combinations that utilize low kicks: Muay Thai combinations
+Check out more combinations that utilize low kicks: Muay Thai combinations.

 Muay Thai techniques